Also see:

 Access should:

-• permit the removal of permanent equipment (eg heating and ventilation plant) located in the roof space
+- permit the removal of permanent equipment located in the roof space

-• include securely fixed boarded walkways between the opening and the permanent equipment and at each piece of permanent equipment, a minimum 1m² platform should be provided to facilitate maintenance
+- include boarded walkways between the opening and the maintenance platform (a minimum 1m2 platform should be provided at the location of any permanent equipment to facilitate maintenance)

-• boarded walkways and working platforms should be securely fixed with a minimum clearance of 50 mm between the top of the insulation and the underside of the walkway to ensure a clear ventilation space.
+- be securely fixed with a minimum clearance of 50mm between the top of the insulation and the underside of the walkway or platform to ensure a clear ventilation space.

 Access may not be required where a void does not contain any permanent equipment, service connection boxes or connection points for TV aerials, etc where: